-The Country Place Special Maintenance District and its Board of Trustees works with the Offices of Management & Budget for Hillsborough County for the care and upkeep of our parks, as well as the routine maintenance of the common areas and entranceways for Country Place.
-This includes, but is not limited to, signage, landscaping and irrigation.
-The Country Place Community Association and its Board of Directors, in conjunction with Greenacre Property Management, collects dues, enforces deed restrictions, and assists in the coordination of general community activities within Country Place, such as meetings, garage sales, social activities and joint initiatives with Country Place Park Recreation Center (Central Park).
+The Country Place Maintenance District and its Board of Trustees work with the Offices of Management & Budget for Hillsborough County for the care and upkeep of our parks, as well as the routine maintenance of the common areas and entranceways for Country Place.
+This includes, but is not limited to, signage, landscaping, and irrigation.
+The Country Place Community Association and its Board of Directors, in conjunction with Greenacre Property Management, collects dues, enforces deed restrictions, and assist in the coordination of general community activities within Country Place, such as meetings, garage sales, social activities, and joint initiatives with Country Place Park Recreation Center (Central Park).

 Who do I contact to report deed restriction violations?

 Greenacre Properties, Inc. manages deed restriction violations.
 CLICK HERE to report a violation online

 Who do I contact regarding any changes to my house and/or property?